Adil223/Rock-Paper---Scissors-Game/README.md

 -Please adhere to the project's Code of Conduct.
 Treat everyone with respect and kindness.

 ### License
-By contributing to this project, you agree that your contributions will be licensed under the project's MIT License.
+By contributing to this project, you agree that your contributions will be licensed under the project's [MIT License].

 ### Need Help?
 If you have questions or need help, feel free to reach out to us by opening an issue.